andreascoclet/xland-minigrid/src/xminigrid/envs/minigrid/README.md

 ### Step 5: Render the Environment

 To visualize the environment, use the `render` method.
 This method generates an image of the current state of the environment.
-You can display this image using a plotting library like `matplotlib`.
 Define a helper function (e.g., `show_img`) to render and display the image.

 ---